vaibhavkatariya007/ssr-react/README.md

-This project is bootstrapped with [Create React App & Express Server].
-Try to Use hacker news API
+This application is bootstrapped with [Create React App & Express Server].

 ## Visit following link